LDTeam/LMS_dev/README.md

 # Lerning Managment System (LMS)
-We build and test system for system managemnt learning proccess in shcools and universities.
+We build and test system for management learning proccess in shcools and universities.